A curvature approach to fatness: Some new rigidity results for fat bundles

-\begin{proof}[Proof of Theorem \ref{thm:regularization}] Recall that if a Riemannian foliation $\cal F$ given by $\{F_x\}_{x\in M}$ is fat, it must hold both that, according to Proposition \ref{prop:fatfiber}, $F$ is a homogeneous space, but more importantly, $F = H/K$ where $H$ is the holonomy group of $\pi$.
-Moreover, Proposition \ref{prop:fatfiber} also implies that $M \cong P\times_H(H/K)$ where $P$ is the $\pi$-associated holonomy bundle.
+We are finally in the position to prove Theorem \ref{cor:guijarao}. \begin{proof}[Proof of Theorem \ref{cor:guijarao}] By hypotheses, the Riemannian foliation $\cal F$ given by the connected components of the fibers $\{F_x\}_{x\in M}$ is fat, so that Proposition \ref{prop:fatfiber} ensures that $F$ is diffeomorphic to the homogeneous space $F = H/K$ where $H$ is the holonomy group of $\pi$.
+It also holds $M \cong P\times_H(H/K)$ where $P$ is the $\pi$-associated reduced holonomy bundle.

 Denote by $\bar \pi : P\times (H/K)\rightarrow M$ the quotient projection.
-Since $F$ is a homogeneous manifold for which $H$ acts isometrically, it holds that there exists $\textsl g_P$ and $\textsl g_F$ such that $\textsl g$ decouples as a product by the $\bar \pi$-pullback:
+Since $F$ is a homogeneous manifold for which $H$ acts isometrically, it holds that there exists $\textsl g_P$ and $\textsl g_F$ such that $\ga$ decouples as a product by the $\bar \pi$-pullback:

-where $\textsl g_P$ is a $H$-invariant metric on $P$ and $\textsl g_F$ is an $\mathrm{Ad}(K)$-invariant metric on $F$.
-Making corresponding Cheeger deformations on $\ga_P$ and $\ga_F$, followed by a \emph{canonical variation} of each metric, will induce, via the deformation introduced in Definition \ref{defn}, a one-parameter family of Riemannian metrics on $M$, which converge to a metric with totally geodesic leaves.
-The fatness assumption guarantees the positivity of the vertizontal curvature.
-Theorem \ref{llohannzinho} ensures that there is only one dual leaf since the horizontal distribution is never changed for the described procedure.
-This also ensures the claim to maintain positive sectional curvature on the base manifold hold.
-See Theorem 1.4 in \cite{Cavenaghi2022} for further details on the metric convergence.
+where $\textsl g_P$ is a $H$-invariant metric on $P$ and $\textsl g_F$ is an $\mathrm{Ad}(K)$-invariant metric on $F$ -- this is the content of Lemma \ref{lem:inducedmetric}.
+Performing corresponding Cheeger deformations on $\ga_P$ and $\ga_F$ followed by a canonical variation of each metric will induce, via the deformation introduced in Definition \ref{defn}, a one-parameter family of Riemannian metrics on $M$, which converges to a metric with totally geodesic leaves -- \cite[Theorem 3.2]{Cavenaghi2022}.
+Theorem \ref{llohannzinho} ensures the existence of only one dual leaf to the corresponding dual foliation since the horizontal distribution is never changed for the described procedure. \qedhere \end{proof}

-We remark that another possible (simpler) proof to the first part of the statement would follow from the fact that the fatness assumption ensures that a given dual foliation has open leaves (see Lemma 2 in \cite{Angulo-Ardoy2013-pk}).
-Since the collection of all possible dual foliations covers the whole manifold, connectedness implies the result. \qedhere \end{proof}

-We have generalized the following result due to Angulo-Ardoy--Guijarro--Walschap: \begin{theorem}[Corollary 3 in \cite{Angulo-Ardoy2013-pk}] Every principal fat bundle $M$ over $B$ with an invariant metric of non-negative curvature is twisted. \end{theorem}